Intermediate 5K Training Plan

 Individuals will want to choose this plan if they have been running regularly at least 3 to 4 times per week for 40 to 45-minutes.
 If you are currently running less, that is okay!
 You may want to consider starting or repeating the Beginner 5K training plan and building your fitness up to this Intermediate 5K plan.

-Intermediate 5k Running Plan at a glance:
+5K Intermediate Running Plan at a glance:

-How Do I Get Started?
+How to Get Started?

-Intermediate 5K Training Plan Terminology
+Intermediate 5K Running Plan Preview:

 Warm-Up: Run/Walk for 5 to 10 minutes at an easy effort before every workout (run days and cross-training days).
 A proper warm-up will help to gradually increase heart rate, improve circulation, loosen up muscles, and prepare you for a workout.